bantilan/WinLightBox/README.md

 ## What is WinLightBox?
 It is a jQuery tool that display iframe, images and videos in a LightBox, the content will float over the webpage content.
-The difference with WinLightBox to other lightbox plugin is that it will focus more on iFrame element on the start of the pre-development.
+The difference with WinLightBox to other lightbox plugin is that it will focus more on iFrame element.

 ## Dependencies
 Required jQuery v1.11.1 or less (http://jquery.com/)